bitshifted/appforge-common/README.md

 *Ignite is part of [AppForge](https://github.com/bitshifted/appforge) platform.*

-This repository common code for AppForge components.
+This repository contains common code for AppForge components.

 # License